bueler/mcd-extended/c/CONTENTS.md

 # mcd-extended/c/

 This directory contains a sequence of PETSc C codes on structured meshes (DMDA) which build toward NMCD functionality.
-Here is the sequence of codes to look at and their capabilities or performance, especially relative to the previous in the sequence.
+This document gives the sequence of codes and their capabilities or performance, especially relative to the previous in the sequence.
 See the individual codes themselves for more information.

 ## bratufd.c